What Is The Biggest Mistake People Make When Hiring An Attorney For Their DUI?

 Therefore, many subtle intricacies enter into the case beyond the simple factors of whether a person had an accident, whether the person agreed to take the breath test, and whether it was his first or second offense.
 Certainly, these are important issues.
 But many equally important issues enter into the equation that many people don’t realize create the real difference in the outcome of the case.

-For more information on Common Mistakes Choosing A Lawyer, a free initial consultation is your next best step.
+For more information on Common Mistakes Choosing A Lawyer, an initial consultation is your next best step.
 Get the information and legal answers you’re seeking by calling (913) 322-3265 today.